David Anderson Junior/Senior High School

 David Anderson Junior/Senior High School is a public high school in Lisbon, Ohio, United States.
-It is the only secondary school in the Lisbon Exempted Village School District.
-Sports teams compete as the Lisbon Blue Devils in the Ohio High School Athletic Association as a member of the Eastern Ohio Athletic Conference.
+It is the only high school in the Lisbon Exempted Village School District.
+Athletic Teams are known as the Blue Devils in the Ohio High School Athletic Association as a member of the Eastern Ohio Athletic Conference.

 Academics

-According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 423 pupils in grades 6th through 12th, with 201 pupils eligible for a federal free or reduced-price lunch.
-The school employed 25 teachers, yielding a student–teacher ratio of 16.92.
 David Anderson High School offers courses in the traditional American curriculum.
 Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.

 Athletics

-The following is an alphabetical list of sports offered by the high school.
+David Anderson High School currently offers: